-At the high of its mining activity, the town had no less than 48 theatres welcoming the miners and their families.
-And today, only one of them is still in activity: Kaho Gekijyo theatre.
-Its architecture is inspired by the one of kabuki style theatres from the Meiji era.
+At the high of its mining activity, the town had no less than 48 theaters welcoming the miners and their families.
+And today, only one of them is still in activity: Kaho Gekijyo Theater.
+Its architecture is inspired by the one of kabuki style theaters from the Meiji era.
 It was built in 1922, but was first destroyed by a fire, and a second time because of a typhoon, before being rebuilt in its actual shape in 1931.
-Bad weather had another impact on the theatre more recently, with a major flood happening in 2003, but everything has been perfectly restored since, thanks to, among other things, the contribution of a few Japanese actors.
+Bad weather had another impact on the theatre more recently, with a major flood happening in 2003, but everything has been perfectly restored since, thanks to, among other things, the contributions of a few Japanese actors.

 The outside architecture is already very impressive, slightly reminiscent of a temple.
-But it is actually once you have arrived inside that almost magical world can be discovered, far away from the style of Western theatres.
-Once you have removed your shoes and pushed the curtains separating the lobby from the performance hall, you are dating back to the olden days in Japan!
+Once you have arrived inside this almost magical world, you’ll discover a building that is far away from the style of Western theaters.
+Once you have removed your shoes and pushed the curtains separating the lobby from the performance hall, you’ll be taken back to the olden days in Japan!

 On the audience side, no red velvet seats in sight but instead, tatami, with small spaces where up to four people can sit are demarcated with wooden planks.
 In other words, the audience is sitting on small cushions on the floor to watch the show.
-This creates a rather unusual (at least as a Westerner) and graphic pattern on the floor.
-Complete with additional seats on a mezzanine and two areas reserved for VIPs, Kaho theatre can welcome a total of 1200 spectators.
-On each side of the audience, you will spot two wooden aisles leading to the stage, called hanamichi, which actors use to make their entrance on stage.
+This creates a rather unusual (at least to a Westerner) and graphic pattern on the floor.
+Complete with additional seats on a mezzanine and two areas reserved for VIPs.
+Kaho Theater can welcome a total of 1,200 spectators.
+On each side of the audience, you will spot two wooden aisles leading to the stage, called a hanamichi, which actors use to make their entrance on stage.
 Speaking of which!
-If the gaze is immediately attracted to it when entering the room, it is only possible to look at all its details from it… or underneath it!
+If your gaze is immediately attracted to it when entering the room, it is only possible to look at all its details from…underneath it!